 Dos – Posting Requirements

-Out of those 1,600-plus Spanish labor law postings, most are optional for employers to display.
+Out of those almost 600 Spanish labor law postings, most are optional for employers to display.

 And those that are required to be displayed are often tied to the number of Spanish-speaking workers an employer has on the payroll.

-For example, California’s posting related to family care and medical leave and pregnancy disability leave is required for employers with 50 or more workers with at least 10 percent of the workforce speaking Spanish only.
-However, other postings must be displayed regardless of the composition of the workforce.
-The state’s barbering and cosmetology posting is required for all such businesses licensed by the state.
+For example, California’s posting related to family care and medical leave and pregnancy disability leave is only required for employers with 50 or more workers with at least 10 percent of the workforce speaking Spanish.
+However, other postings must be displayed regardless of the workforce’s composition.
+The state’s barbering and cosmetology posting is required for all such businesses licensed by California.

 Employers should also note that many cities across the U.S. require all employers to display certain types of Spanish labor law postings, minimum wage being a good example.